 Live streaming in inherently unrehearsed, organic, and unedited.
 This is an instant plus for marketers of all types, as live video will help make your brand more authentic and human.

-Authenticity and that human factor are the new “it” thing for countless of thriving businesses, as they are now competing with bloggers, vloggers, local brands, and everything else you might imagine.
+Authenticity and that human factor are the new “it” thing for countless thriving businesses, as they are now competing with bloggers, vloggers, local brands, and everything else you might imagine.

 What’s more, live video provides a great chance to reengage with current customers, and get instant feedback.